Our directors, managers, and advisors are committed to saving America's heirloom seeds.

 Director of Preservation

 Michael Washburn has served as a member of the Blount County Soil Conservation Board since 2017.
 He also serves on the Good Food Awards Grain Committee (San Francisco) and has been a tasting judge for the organization since 2016.
-He joined SSE after most recently serving as farm manager of Nature’s Way Montessori School in Knoxville, Tennessee.
+He joined Seed Savers Exchange after most recently serving as farm manager of Nature’s Way Montessori School in Knoxville, Tennessee.
 From 2014-21, he was culinary garden manager for the acclaimed Blackberry Farm in the Great Smoky Mountains, where he worked alongside longtime SSE member John Coykendall.

 Advisors